Asthma Inhalers

 If you find it difficult to breathe while using the inhaler, your doctor can advise you on using a spacer.

 You can take 1 or 2 puffs up to a maximum of 4 times in any 24 hours and your asthma symptoms should improve.
-If they do not or you need to use your inhaler again less than 4 hours after this, you should seek urgent medical advice.
+If your symptoms do not improve or you need to use your inhaler again less than 4 hours after this, you should seek urgent medical advice.
 If you feel your symptoms are under control and know what to do, you can call your GP.
-If you are worried about your symptoms and your inhaler is not helping, call 999.
-Do not delay getting medical help when you are having an asthma attack.

 If you know that exercise or certain substances (for example dust, pollen, or animal hair) trigger your asthma, you can use your reliever inhaler 10 to 15 minutes before to prevent symptoms from developing.